The Ph.D. Program

 To qualify for the Ph.D. program, all students must complete 7 approved courses in their first year.
 Typically, four of these will be taken in the first semester and three in the second.
 Three core courses are required for all students (no exceptions): MSE 520 Structure of Materials, MSE 530 Thermodynamics & Phase Equilibria, and MSE 540 Phase Transformations.
 Students must maintain a grade point average (GPA) of 3.0 and above for the duration of their coursework.
 Non-core courses may be selected from offerings within the MSE department and other departments in SEAS, as well as the physical, biological, and mathematical sciences.
 A student transferring from other graduate programs can only include transferred courses with the approval of the MSE Graduate Group Chair.
 Students should register for one research credit in their second semester reflecting the expectation that they participate in research.
 Students are required to take at least 10 graduate level courses (500 or greater).
 Within the ten courses, students are expected to include courses outside of their research area to gain a broader understanding of materials science and engineering.
 Doctoral students with a Master’s degree may transfer up to nine credits as course units to the Ph.D. program upon the approval of the Graduate Group Chair.

-Qualifying Exam (Paper and Oral)
+Qualifying Exam (Research Report and Oral)

-The oral section of the qualifying examination will take place on Tuesday and Wednesday the week before Memorial Day.
-During the oral examination, the student will (1) present their qualifying exam paper (30 minute maximum) and (2) present their research progress (15 minute maximum).
-The qualifying examination committee will assess the student’s ability to debate the fundamental background, significance, and results of the research article(s) and the research plan, illustrate its importance within the research field, and demonstrate that he or she is able to integrate the knowledge gained in their coursework.
-The qualifying examination committee will consist of members of the Graduate Group and the student’s advisor will not be present.
+The oral examination will take place in the week before Memorial Day.
+During the oral examination, students should (1) present their research project conducted in the past 2 semesters (25-30 minutes) and (2) present the critique on the selected qualifying exam paper (15-20 minutes) in front of the Qualifying Examination Committee.
+For the research part, students should discuss the background and motivation of the research, the research question(s) to be addressed, the results of the research project, and suggestions for future work.
+For the paper critique part, students should include (1) the main points of the article, (2) the student’s view of its contributions to the field, (3) the issues, problems, and deficiencies of the work and their impact on the results and interpretations of the work, (4) suggestions for addressing the deficiencies and potential appropriate research plan in the field of research discussed in the article.
+The qualifying examination committee will assess the student’s ability (for both research and paper critique parts) to communicate the fundamental knowledge, discuss the significance of the research results and depth of the research plan within the research field, and demonstrate the capability to integrate the knowledge gained in the coursework.
+The qualifying examination committee will consist of members of the Graduate Group and the student’s advisor, who will not be the chair.
 Any student who fails the oral examination has the option of retaking the examination within six weeks of their first attempt.
 Students failing the retake are not permitted to continue in the doctorate degree program and have the option of entering the Masters degree program.

 Dissertation Committee Composition and Meetings